Gandi/react-translate/README.md

 ## App samples

-Check the samples/app directotry to see a "real" application in action.
+Check the samples/app directory to see a "real" application in action.

 ```
 cd samples/app